 The cast, especially Rockwell is excellent, this is the sort of role he excels in.
 But then the rest of the cast do a damn fine job too.
 Similarly, the soundtrack by Geoff Zanelli fits in perfectly with the visuals and provides excellent audio beats.
 Finally, Gore Verbinski directs the whole thing with great skill and a keen eye for the visual and fills the screen with detail and action.

-Overall, this was a funny, moving and satisfying science-fiction comedy action film that manages to deliver a solid punch ending while avoiding and I'm looking forward to seeing again, and again!
+Overall, this was a funny, moving and satisfying science-fiction comedy action film that manages to deliver a solid punch ending while avoiding a flabby middle (lucky bastard) and I'm looking forward to seeing again, and again!

 10/10